 Welcome to Florida, where the sun is always shining and the water is inviting!
 One of the best ways to explore south Florida and the Keys is by boat.
 Pick one of Sailo’s beautiful weekly boat rentals in Miami and spend the week lazily exploring all the Keys have to offer.
-We picked the best parks from Miami to Key West to snorkel, sun tan and explore uninhabited paradise.
+We picked the best parks from Miami to Key West by yacht charters to snorkel, sun tan and explore uninhabited paradise.
 Come on an adventure with us on your boat trip from Miami to Key West!

 Miami Bill Baggs State Park

 Your first stop on a spectacular boat trip from Miami to Key West is Bill Baggs State Park.
 Located on the southernmost tip of Key Biscayne, spend the day splashing in the pristine waters of one of the top 10 beaches nationwide.
 Anchor in the crystal clear waters off the edge of the park where the white Cape Florida Lighthouse reaches towards the sky.
 You might recognize the lighthouse from an episode of The Marvelous Mrs. Maisel that was filmed in Miami during season three.

 You can anchor your boat rental from Miami overnight in No Name Harbor.

 The next stop on your boat rental from Miami is Boca Chita Key in Biscayne National Park.
 An island in Ragged Keys, Boca Chita is part of the Upper Keys in Biscayne Bay.
 Only accessible by boat, these untouched islands rise from the water like the pristine islands in Fiji.
 Drop the sails and dock in the marina on the island.
 Be cautious if you have a large keel, the harbor entrance is four feet deep at low tide.
 Aside from bathrooms, there are no other facilities on the island so be sure to pack food and cocktails!